 The tips I will be showing is not that difficult to follow as a newcomer instead it’s simple and easy to implement in the Linux Mint system.
 As Linux Mint is based on Ubuntu so you can also follow Best Things To Do After Installing Ubuntu and find some useful tips and trick for your Linux Mint.
 Moreover, you can browse some Tips and Tricks To Speed Up the Linux System from the Ubuntu Tutorials.
 And check whether it fits your system or not.

 Which Flavor Should You Choose?

 When the question comes, which Linux distro is best as an alternative to Windows OS.
 It’s Linux Mint.
 Linux distros can adopt different flavored Linux desktop environment, and that’s the beauty of Linux.
-As to follow of that, Linux Mint also comes with total three flavored – Cinnamon, MATE, and Xfce.
+As to follow of that, Linux Mint also comes with total of three flavored – Cinnamon, MATE, and Xfce.

 Resource Link: Best Linux Desktop Environment: 15 Reviewed and Compared

 Cinnamon is the most sophisticated and modern desktop environment for Linux Mint.
 It’s a flagship, fast, easy to use, and slick Linux desktop environment.

 MATE is fast, reliable, and stable which is based on former Gnome 2 Desktop.
 It looks like a bit old fashioned, but if you are searching something rock solid and comfortable to use this one is for you.

 Xfce is a lightweight and blazing fast Linux Mint version designed for Old Laptops.
 It doesn’t consume many resources to run the essential functions.

 Things To Do After Installing Linux Mint